jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Edited/Topic 3/Memory Partitioning.md

 	- Fast [[Scheduling#Context Switching|context switching]]
 - Disadvantages:
 	- Restricted number of simultaneous [[Processes|processes]]
-	- Each partition has unused space - caused *internal fragmentation*
+	- Each partition has unused space - *internal fragmentation*
 		- Because of this, may not be a partition big enough to fit a [[Processes|process]]

 ## Variable Partition Memory